 In 2019, Miros created its WaveWeather technology – a monitoring system that delivers accurate, real-time measurements of local sea state and weather conditions to any user on any device.
 Data gathered from windfarms is stored directly to the cloud and so the information can be accessed easily and securely anywhere in the world.
 The remote accessibility of this data means that offshore wind managers have access to measurable parameters such as wave height, air pressure, and wind speed and direction from any location, which in turn will reduce the operational costs associated with offshore wind farms as well as support onshore decision-making processes.

 Miros’ WaveWeather is cost-effective, with no equipment submerged in water and physical maintenance reduced to a minimum.
-Offshore wind project operations modelling has shown that on a typical modern site (~ 500 MW to 1 GW scale) real time awareness of sea state uncertainty can provide an OPEX saving between £300k-£1million GBP/Annum.
+Offshore wind project operations modelling has shown that on a typical modern site (~ 500 MW to 1 GW scale) real time awareness of sea state uncertainty can provide an OPEX saving between £300k-£1 million /annum.
 (Source Opex model – University of Strathclyde).
 In addition, optimised Miros wave sensor placement will result in a 5% reduction in wasted vessel trips, therefore reducing CO2 emissions by 5%.

 Data from the Miros WaveWeather was subsequently fed into ORE Catapult’s Platform for Operational Data (POD), providing open access to offshore wind information for academics, researchers, and the wider community pursuing growth opportunities in renewable energy.